qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/rasteranalysis.rst

   Optional.

   Layer(s) that will be used to fetch extent, cell size and CRS.
-Choosing the layer in this box avoids to fill all the other parameter by hand.
+Choosing the layer in this box avoids to fill all the other parameters by hand.

 ``Cell size (use 0 or empty to set it automatically)`` [number] Optional.